This post may contain affiliate links. As an amazon associate, I earn from qualifying purchases. See my full Disclosure Policy for details.

 🔥 Tips

-- If using frozen rhubarb, thaw and drain it well to avoid extra moisture.
+• If using frozen rhubarb, thaw it thoroughly and drain well to prevent excess moisture.

-- Let it cool slightly before serving so the sauce thickens.
+• Let it cool slightly before serving, allowing the sauce to thicken.

 Would you like to save this?